 This document provides clinical guidance for all staff involved in the care and management of a child presenting to an Emergency Department (ED) with constipation in Queensland.

-This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Gastroenterology specialist staff, Lady Cilento Children’s Hospital, Brisbane.
-It has been endorsed for use across Queensland by the Statewide Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Division.
+This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Gastroenterology, Queensland Children’s Hospital, Brisbane.
+It has been endorsed for use across Queensland by the Queensland Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Queensland.

-The term “constipation” is used to describe a decrease in stool frequency for more than 2 weeks (i.e. less than 3 per week in a child ≥ 4 years) associated with hard stools which can be painful to pass.1
+A diagnosis of constipation requires a decrease in stool frequency for more than two weeks (i.e. less than three per week in a child over three years of age) AND hard stools which can be painful to pass.1

-Faecal incontinence (soiling) may result from chronic rectal retention of stool with passive overflow or stool loss during withholding attempts.2 The term encopresis is no longer used as it is considered pejorative and implies deliberate faecal soiling.
+Chronic retention of stools in the rectum may result in faecal incontinence due to passive overflow or stool loss during withholding attempts.2 The term encopresis is no longer used as it is considered pejorative and implies deliberate faecal soiling.

 - Hirschsprung disease